uctv9805/char-design-portfolio/README.md

 - There is a paragraph with a brief overview of the artist, what they like to do and where they are based, to give the user a better understanding of the artist and their background.

-- The section features a colored background to seperate it from the landing page, to highlight it as a section and to make it stand out and catch the attention of the user encouraging them to read it.
+- The section features a colored background to separate it from the landing page, to highlight it as a section and to make it stand out and catch the attention of the user encouraging them to read it.

 ![photo/illustration of a man, text explaining who it is](assets/docs/screenshots/aboutme.png)